 Alcohol consumption hours are Monday through Thursday until 11am to 8pm, and Friday through Sunday 11am until 9pm.

 The “walls” of the circular tent in the courtyard of CO Ranch House may be made of canvas, but the mood inside is far from roughing it.
 On the contrary, the yurt at this downtown restaurant exudes luxe, laid back, alpine style.
-Two-top tables line the perimeter while in the center a Persian carpet and an antique dresser add to the romantic ambiance.
+Reservations for the yurt can be made for small groups by calling the CO Ranch House directly.
 Judging by reviews on the restaurant’s Facebook page, people can’t wait for date night inside Glenwood’s new yurt!

 Cozy Extras Warm Up Cold Nights

 In addition to the added ambience that the igloos and yurt provide, the City of Glenwood Springs is also ensuring that diners can shake off wintertime chills while enjoying their time downtown.
-With 77 propane heaters and 2,500 logoed blankets to be distributed to restaurant guests, diners are sure to stay snuggly warm while waiting for a table or snacking inside one of the new pop-up venues surrounding Bethel Plaza.
+With 77 propane heaters and thousands of logoed blankets have been distributed to restaurant guests, diners are sure to stay snuggly warm while waiting for a table or snacking inside one of the new pop-up venues surrounding Bethel Plaza.

 Wings are on the Menu